hayemaxi/amazon-q-developer-cli/rfcs/0000-fine-tool-permissions.md

 - `command *` matches the command with any arguments or options
 - `command arg1 *` matches the command with a specific first argument and any additional arguments or options
 - `command * arg1` matches the command with any arguments as long as the last argument is arg1

+Piped commands will be treated as separate commands like they currently are.
+All commands sent to a single `execute_bash` call must pass the allow to avoid confirmation.

 ## AWS CLI Permissions